 Chapter 2 reflects on transitions in the work world from the 1930s to 2000 and then poses the question if workplace studies made in the 1920s still be valid today.
 This question is left rather unanswered, expect for an “I don’t think so”.
 Manuele uses a bit of statistics first, but as far as I can judge he throws together stuff you can’t just compare without further work (after all, disabling injuries and lost time injuries are NOT the same thing).
 Further more I’d like to pose the hypothesis that while a lot has changed in the past 80 or 90 years, the basic principles can be very valid today.
 And probably are.

 Chapter 3 discusses psychology and safety and what Heinrich meant about this.
-As I said in my discussion of the ’41 book this certainly wasn’t Heinrich’s finest moment and much of what Manuele says I just agree with, although Manuele just like Heinrich doesn’t define what he understands as ‘psychology’ thus weakening his own point.
+As I said in my discussion of the ’41 book this certainly wasn’t Heinrich’s finest moment and much of what Manuele says I just agree with, although neither Manuele nor Heinrich define what they understand as ‘psychology’ thus weakening the point.

 Chapter 4 takes on Heinrich’s 88 : 10 : 2 ratio in (direct) causes.
 Manuele says that he believes “that those who proclaim that unsafe acts are the principle causes of accidents do the world a disservice” (p.19).
 Amen to that.
 Fully and unashamed.
 Manuele thinks that this ratio has done the greatest harm to the practice of safety “Because when basing safety efforts on the premise that man failure causes the most accidents, the preventive efforts are directed at the worker rather than on the operating system in which the work is done” (p.22).
 I would say that the ratio coupled with Heinrich’s focus on direct causes has done the greatest damage.
 The ratio in itself, dealing with direct causes after all, could very well be a right one depending on what and how you count and what your definitions are.
 The problem, however, is that this may (will) be utterly insignificant for real substantial safety work since that should concentrate on underlying and root causes instead.
 And that focus is something that Heinrich does address (and suggests) at times but at other moments totally neglects or even downplays.

 Chapter 5 deals with the pyramid and the 300 : 29 : 1 ratio.
 I wonder why Manuele is so obsessed by the exact ratios?
 We are safety professionals and not accountants, aren’t we?
 But no, he finds it necessary to discuss the numbers (something that Heinrich himself was not so straight about, and something that gets a lot of nuance in the fifth edition).
-It’s almost as if Manuele doesn’t (want to) see the big picture, greater “opportunity” (see the discussion of the 1980 edition) and the beauty of the metaphor.
+Why not rather see the big picture, greater “opportunity” (see the discussion of the 1980 edition) and the beauty of the metaphor.
 Also he totally neglects the Common Cause Hypothesis as the central thing.
-Quite disappointing for someone with so many safety science merits as Manuele apparently has.
+Quite disappointing for someone with so many safety science merits .
 The next chapter carries on with the theme and I think that had Manuele taken the CCH as the basis in mind, this entire chapter would have looked differently.
 He now only focuses on consequences and goes on arguing that the causal factors between serious accidents and minor incidents are totally different.
 Of course, since he leaves out one crucial thing: they have to be similar accidents.
-The CCH, remember?!
-Just looking at the frequency of consequence is bullshit of course.
-And here Manuele goes astray just as Petersen et.al. in their update.
+Just looking at the frequency of consequence is useless.
+Here Manuele goes astray just as Petersen et.al. in their update.

 The 4 : 1 ratio of hidden costs is the subject of Chapter 7.
-Yes, Manuele does like his numbers.
-And maybe this is because it’s such an easy area to prove Heinrich wrong (which has been done in 1980 already, by the way, but in a much more forgiving way).
+Yes, numbers again.
+Maybe this is because it’s such an easy area to prove Heinrich wrong (which has been done in 1980 already, by the way, but in a much more forgiving way).
 Wouldn’t it be wiser instead to conclude that, okay, the numbers are not applicable always, but the big picture (the actual loss is much greater than just the damage/injury) is right?

 Chapters 8 and 9 take on Heinrich’s Principles of Accident Prevention and Axioms of Industrial Safety, but it escapes my understanding what point Manuele is trying to make here.
 I feel that he agrees with some, disagrees with others but he isn’t really clear why and how.